 1/ Heat the oil and brown off the beef for 5-6 mins, transfer to the slow cooker.

-2/ Finely chop the onions, garlic and chillies, and fry for a few minutes in the remaining oil, then add all the spices and fry for a further 2-3 minutes.
+2/ Finely chop the onions, garlic, chillies and peppers and fry for a few minutes in the remaining oil, then add all the spices and fry for a further 2-3 minutes.
 Then transfer to the slow cooker.

 3/ Add the tomatoes to the slow cooker plus 300 ml water.
 Stir in the fresh coriander.